Top Tips To Squeeze Every Mile From A Gallon

 Ensure Optimal Tire Pressure

 Incorrect tire pressure increases vehicle fuel consumption by increasing vehicle drag and reducing rolling resistance.
-Tires with low pressure generate higher friction, making the engine consume more energy to propel them forward.
-The fuel economy drops to 0.3% with every 1% decrease in tire pressure, as per NHTSA.
-Tire overinflation increases fuel economy to an extent, but it affects handling braking and tread wear.
+Tires with low pressure generate higher friction, requiring the engine to consume more energy to propel them forward.
+According to the NHTSA, fuel economy drops to 0.3% with every 1% decrease in tire pressure.
+Tire overinflation increases fuel economy to an extent, but it affects handling, braking, and tread wear.
 The disadvantages of overinflating tires significantly outweigh the potential fuel economy advantage, which is why it should be avoided.

 Use Cruise Control